Quick Links

 Phone: 650-723-4177

 Brooklyn-based painter, printmaker and sculptor Deborah Kass is known for working at the intersection of art history, popular culture and identity -- particularly related to Jewish culture and elements of difference – all three of which come together in OY/YO.
-As such, she describes the piece as a distillation of everything she cares about in an unexpected form.
+Commissioned in 2019, OY/YO greets visitors to the Cantor at its front entrance.

 The Cantor Arts Center is located at the intersection of Museum Way and Lomita Drive in the heart of the arts district on the Stanford campus.
 The Cantor faces the Bing Concert Hall across Palm Drive, northwest of The Oval and the Main Quad.